Do you want to learn to rank #1 for high-traffic keywords in any niche?

 How to analyze your competition (in 15 minutes or less)

-First, install the MozBar Chrome extension and do a search for your target keyword.
+First, install the free Ahrefs SEO Toolbar and do a quick search for your primary keyword.

-Go back to the search results.
-You should see some useful data below each search result:
+Head back over to the search results and you should see all the domain and page-level metrics showing below each search result:

-You want to see pages with domain and page authority similar to or lower than that of your site.
+As a general rule, you’re looking for domain and page authority similar to or lower than that of your site/page:

 This looks like a promising keyword to quickly rank for.